spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mx-puppet-twitter.md

 The playbook can install and configure [mx-puppet-twitter](https://github.com/Sorunome/mx-puppet-twitter) for you.

-See the project page to learn what it does and why it might be useful to you.
+See the project's [documentation](https://github.com/Sorunome/mx-puppet-twitter/blob/master/README.md) to learn what it does and why it might be useful to you.

 ## Prerequisite